-You don't need to be a Hollywood special effects technician to learn how to make smoke come out of a cauldron without a fire.
+You don't need to be a Hollywood special effects technician to learn how to create a DIY cauldron without a fire.
 A bit of dry ice covered with water or a mini fog machine makes the cauldron in your Halloween haunted house or your next costume party boil over with a spooky smoke or fog that drifts along the floor.

 When creating spooky, cool smoke, you have the option of using a battery-powered or electric fog machine.
-You can buy a mini fog machine for less than $50, at the time of publication, a good investment if you plan to use it every year.
+You can buy a mini fog machine for anywhere between $15 and $75, at the time of publication, a good investment if you plan to use it every year.
 Fill the fog machine with the fog juice you need to get to make it work.
 Set it inside the cauldron and plug it in or turn it on.
 Small fog machines use about 1 quart of the liquid to create two hours of fog.

 Dry Ice and Cauldron Size

 Place the DIY cauldron near a window to ensure some ventilation in the room.
 Use about 1/2 gallon of water to each pound of dry ice for the best results.
 If you add too much or too little water, it doesn't make as much cool smoke or create the desired foggy effect.
 Measure the thickness of the total amount of dry ice you plan to use and select a cauldron with a depth three times that measurement.
 This allows the smoke to puddle in the cauldron before spilling over its edges.

 The smoke or fog created by a dry ice cauldron or a fog machine disappears in just a few feet.
 To carry the effect throughout the room, set a small fan behind the cauldron – where it won't be seen – to help spread the smoke along the floor.
 When using dry ice, if the water becomes infused with too much of the carbon dioxide, the smoky or fog effects diminish significantly.
 Add fresh water periodically and replenish the dry ice as needed to keep the effect going.